 In one scene, Pakhi’s room has a copy of Premchand’s epic novel Godaan.
 There is another book which I am not able to decipher but has a tile of gandha in its name.

-At one instance, Dev while speaking to Varun about his painting says, na tum raja ho na ravi verma referring to the famous painter Raja Ravi Verma.
+In one instance, Dev tells Varun about his painting, "Naa tum Raja ho, naa Ravi Varma ho," referring to the famous painter Raja Ravi Varma.
 He also makes a mention of Ustad Allah Rakha Khan.
-At another instance in the movie, the radio plays the song, yaad kiya dil ne kahan ho tum paying a homage to S.D.
+At another instance in the movie, Yaad Kiya Dil Ne Kahan Ho Tum from Patita plays on the radio and pays a tribute to S.D.
 Burman.
-And if these were not enough, there is also a tribute to Rossini when at one time ‘The Thieving Magpie’ overture plays in the haveli.
+And, if these were not enough, there is also a tribute to Rossini when at one time ‘The Thieving Magpie’ overture plays in the haveli.

 There is also a reference to Devdas as well.